-- Harnesses are to be worn by all occupants at all times in any moving vehicle or whilst under load.
+- Harnesses are to be worn by all occupants in any moving vehicle or under load.

-- Helmets are mandatory and must be worn by both team members at all times when competing.
+- Helmets are mandatory and must be worn at all times when competing.

 - If you get all punches, then inform the event organiser to collect another card.

-- If you retire inform a marshal or a member of staff and they will arrange to have your punch card removed.
+- If you retire inform a marshal and have your punch card removed.

 - Overdue at finish: 250 points deducted every 5 mins (or part of) that your card is not with the organiser.

-- Punch trees will be marked with coloured laminated card appropriate to each day and matching your punch cards and highlighted with tape.
+- Punch trees will be marked with coloured laminated card appropriate to each day and highlighted with tape.

 - If you find a punch that is not attached inform a marshal or event organiser.

 - Barrier tape of various colours designs and indicates either: Closed off sections to limit access on the landowners site, or out of bounds areas to make it harder to achieve some punches.

 - You may not break/cross/go over and under/into an out of bounds area- Penalty for doing so card removed and start again.
 You may pass a winch line through the tape boundary to aid your passage.